-There are seven negro colleges A Krupp gun fires fourteen miles The pneumatic tube dates from 1667.
-An ocean racer uses \$13,000 in come each
+There are seven negro college.
+A Krupp gun fires fourteen miles The pneumatic tube dates from 1667.
+An ocean racer uses \$13,000 in com each

-The strongest fortress in the world is Gibraltar.
+The strongest fortress in the world is

-A Paris curiosity drinks five gallons of beer a night.
+A Paris curiosity drinks five gallons of

-Texas permits high-toned convicts to hire substitutes to work for them in the monvict pounded at 24 per cent, will amount in that time to \$2,551,799,404.
-The care of the forests in Germany supports 200,000 families and involves an annual expenditure of \$40,000,000.
-San Francisco has one saloon to every 93 enough to swallow up the cockleshell boats persons.
+Texas permits high-toned convicts to hire substitutes to work for them in the senvict ports 200,000 families and involves an annual expenditure of \$40,000,000.

+A dollar loaned for 100 years and compounded at 24 per cent. will amount in that time to \$2,551,799,404.
+The care of the forests in Germany sup-

+San Francisco has one saloon to every 93 persons.
 Albany is second on the list with one to every 110 persons, and New Orleans one to every 121 persons.

-For several years past nearly all the slate pencils used throughout the United the narrow seats or of standing up in the | States have been made at one factory in
+For several years past nearly all the slate pencils used throughout the United States have been made at one factory in

-A dollar loaned for 100 years and com-